yuexiaofeng/yuexiaofeng.github.io/_posts/2024-12-21-exhalation.md

 I like his writing style.
 It's concise, elegant, and cut-down-to-the-chase.
 He seems well trained in existentialism, and also understands the art of leaving blanks[^fn6] with an exquisite minimalist taste.
 That said, I haven't fully got his other work though, namely *Story of Your Life*, better known by its movie adaption [*Arrival*](https://www.imdb.com/title/tt2543164/){:target="_blank"} - perhaps another time!

-Overall I'd give this book a remark of 9.5/10, on the account that Ted is Asian not Bsian (haha jk.., it's simply a very well crafted book!).
+Overall I'd give this book a mark of 9.5/10, on the account that Ted is Asian not Bsian (haha jk.., it's simply a very well crafted book!).
 I'd highly recommend it to any serious readers.

 ---
 [^fn1]: I realized I occasionally tend to pay homage to the writers of Criminal Minds, cuz almost every episode of it begins and ends with a quote.
 I hope they didn't patent this pattern and I sure don't want any legal troubles (FWIW I haven't seen any newer episodes for ages and doubt if they ever quoted this)! :D